In a Post-COVID World, AUKUS Delivers an Opportunity

 Whatever the final mix of nations, it is clear the success of the #AUKUS will be measured in the US, the UK, and Australia’s ability to deliver a practical agenda and deliverable outcomes – long before a predicted 20-year #submarine timeline.
 There is an agreed sense of urgency and a commitment to deep interoperability that will only be achieved through pooling resources and better integrating defence industry science and supply chains to ensure a technological edge against

 A shorter ambitious agenda will, in part, require a significant and immediate increase in defence spending, something that Australia and the UK have both already indicated they will do.
-Australia has tipped defence spending to go from near 2% of GDP to above 3% in the years to come.
+Australia has tipped defence spending to go from nearly 2% of GDP to above 3% in the years to come.
 The UK Prime Minister, Boris Johnson, has outlined a similar spending increase and touted jobs generation across the UK.

 Perhaps, more than at any time since the end of World War II, the strategic interests of the three countries are closely aligned.
 The UK is looking to pivot from the mess of Brexit and has launched back into the Pacific after 47 years locked in the EU’s protectionist cupboard.
 However, when the British public was asked what they think about the UK’s Indo-Pacific plan more than 50% were unsure or were opposed to the shift.
 Australians and Americans may be more agreeable, but all three governments still have a genuine political challenge ahead of them, and that is to justify a jump in their defence budgets.
 In a post-COVID world, where populations have experienced the hardest two years of their lives, people are heavily scrutinising what their leaders are spending their tax dollars on.
 All three countries’ business communities have faced uncertainty in supply chains, projects, customers, and profit margins.